voidCounter/byte-bandit/docs/mkdocs/developers/code-style.md

 To run Checkstyle from the command line, you need to install the [maven-checkstyle-plugin](https://maven.apache.org/plugins/maven-checkstyle-plugin/usage.html).
-We've already added the plugin to the `pom.xml` file inside `backend` directory.
+We've already added the plugin to the `pom.xml` file inside `backend` directory with proper configuration.
 You can run Checkstyle using the following command:

 ```shell
 mvn checkstyle:check